lukasep/Ball-and-Beam-Project/README.md

 # UC Berkeley EE222/ME237 Nonlinear Systems Ball and Beam Project

+Progress:
+Try 2 has Feedback Linearization with LQR
+Average Tracking Error: 0.0005
+Average Energy Consumption: 0.0152
+Safety Contraint Violation: 0
+Tracking Cost: 0.84
+Energy Cost: 0.08
+Safety Cost: 0.00
+Total Score: 0.91

+Methods: We implement a controller for the ball-and-beam system by combining feedback linearization with an LQR design.
+The controller is structured as a subclass of matlab.System with a primary method, stepImpl, that is called at every simulation time step, and a constructor that sets up the necessary symbolic derivations and computes the LQR gain.
+The system dynamics are defined by a set of nonlinear equations where the state vector consists of the ball position, ball velocity, beam angle, and beam angular velocity.
+Using the ball position as the controlled output, the controller employs feedback linearization by computing successive Lie derivatives (captured in functions such as lie1_func, lie2_func, and lie3_func) to transform the nonlinear system into a linear form.
+A symbolic control law is derived by solving for the servo voltage input that forces the fourth derivative of the output to equal a new virtual input, v, which is then computed using MATLAB'S LQR function, based on the error between the transformed system outputs and a reference trajectory provided by the function get_ref_traj(t).
+The LQR gain is calculated from a linearized state-space representation of the system with matrices A and B using weighting matrices Q and R that can be tuned.
+The virtual input is converted into the actual servo voltage using the derived feedback linearization function, and safety constraints are applied to ensure that the beam angle remains within predefined limits.

+Original doc:

 EE222/ME237 Nonlinear Systems, Spring 2025 Starter code and instructions for the course project.

 ## Project Overview